cabforum/smime/SBR.md

 **Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.

+**Conversion**: The process of converting text from one writing system to ASCII characters.

 **Country**: Either a member of the United Nations OR a geographic region recognized as a Sovereign State by at least two UN member nations.

 **Cross Certificate**: A Certificate that is used to establish a trust relationship between two Root CAs.